dasmith/IsisWorld/README.md

   - exporting screen shots
   - RoomLayout layout manager that puts objects around the walls

-# IsisScenarios

-Isis Scenarios are Python files found in the `scenarios/` directory.

-**Settings**:

- * Sequential or unordered:  does the simulator reset IsisWorld between each task, or are they staged incrementally?
- * Metadata: a string describing the scenario
+# How to use the simulator.

+*Note: This section of the README is incomplete and will be constantly changing.*.

+IsisWorld loads a scenario: a description of what the generated world will look like along with *tasks* that check to see if a goal state of the world has been reached.
+Isis Scenarios are Python files found in the `scenarios/` directory that implement a `Scenario` class.
+For example, the file "scenarios/make_toast"

+  class Scenario(IsisScenario):

+      description = "making toast in isisworld"
+      author = "dustin smith"
+      version = "1"

+      def environment():
+          k = kitchen(length=15, width=15)
+          put_in_world(k)

+          f = fridge()
+          put_in(f, k)

+          b = butter()
+          put_in(b, f)

+          ta = table(scale=7)
+          put_in(ta, k)

 ## Environment function

 This specifies how to build an IsisWorld.
+The classes that are initialized correspond to objects in the `isis_objects/generators.py` file.

 ## Tasks